-1.4 Transmission of a digital selective calling distress alert relay
+A3-1.4 Transmission of a digital selective calling distress alert relay

+A3-1.4.1 Transmission of a digital selective calling distress relay call on receipt of a digital selective calling distress alert

 In no case is a ship permitted to transmit an all ships DSC distress alert relay on receipt of a DSC distress alert on either VHF or MF channels.
-If no aural watch is present on the relative channel (2 182 kHz on MF, channel 16 on VHF), the coast station should be contacted by sending an individual DSC distress alert relay.
+If no aural watch is present on the relative channel (2 182 kHz on MF, channel 16 on VHF), the coast station or rescue coordination centre should be contacted by sending an individual DSC distress alert relay.

+The DSC distress alert relay is transmitted as follows:

+– select the distress alert relay format on the DSC equipment,

+– key in or select on the DSC equipment:

+– the address (MMSI) of the appropriate coast station or rescue coordination centre;

+– the contents of the DSC distress alert received from the ship in distress (included automatically), i.e., MMSI of the ship station in distress, nature of distress, position and time information and type of subsequent communication;

+– transmit the DSC distress alert relay;

+– prepare for the subsequent distress traffic by tuning the transmitter and the radiotelephony receiver to the distress traffic channel in the same band, i.e., 2 182 kHz on MF and channel 16 on VHF, while waiting for the DSC distress acknowledgement.

-1.4.1 Transmission of a DSC distress relay call on behalf of someone else
+A3-1.4.2 Transmission of a digital selective calling distress relay call on behalf of someone else

 A ship knowing that another ship is in distress shall transmit a DSC distress alert relay if: